mrc-ide/hypatia/README.md

 [![codecov.io](https://codecov.io/github/mrc-ide/hypatia/coverage.svg?branch=main)](https://codecov.io/github/mrc-ide/hypatia?branch=main)
 <!-- badges: end -->

-The goal of hypatia is to enable SQUIRE to be run on an individual basis rather than aggregate
+The goal of hypatia is to enable squire to be run on an individual basis rather than aggregate

 ## Installation